juliangut/slim-routing/README.md

 * Minimum Slim version is now 4.7
 * Annotations have been deprecated and its use is highly discouraged
 * ParameterTransformer methods and signatures have changed
+* AbstractTransformer has been removed, simply implement ParameterTransformer
+* Route transformers now accepts an array of transformers instead of a single reference

 ## Contributing